 What about those followers, I mentioned above?

-So, poor leadership drove productivity down; information flow down (the boss doesn’t know of issues); the team down; and overall team performance below their potential.
-Powerful.
+Thus, poor leadership drove productivity down; information flow down (the boss doesn’t know of issues); the team down; and overall team performance below its potential.
+Look how powerful bad leadership is!
 Thankfully, good leadership is as powerful on the upward side.

 I could have said, “Be a better communicator.
 Clear, motivational communication skills is what great leaders have.”
 But tell me, where would that get you?
-Not very far, because it is an innocuous statement that could end up good or bad in practice.
+The answer is not very far, because it is an innocuous statement that could end up good or bad in practice.

 What every manager, boss, executive —leader— honestly needs to do for the greatest and most immediate results is to listen respectfully and to follow-up with a satisfactory response (actions) to those involved.